justirma/goremoteli/content/post/3-tips-for-onboarding-remote-employees-in-2019.md

 My name is Irma Mesa.
 I'm a Product Manager in the ed-tech space and I love love love talking to and meeting new people.
 I've learned a ton through my years being in tech, at times being the only woman on a team, working remote and having incredible mentors.
 Now, I'm paying it forward.

-I run remote consulting for individuals, companies and teams of all sizes, [book me if you're interested.](/workwithme/)
+I run remote consulting for individuals, companies and teams of all sizes, [book me if you're interested.](https://goremote.li)

 Talk soon.

 Irma

-<iframe width="480" height="320" src="https://theweeklyhuman.substack.com/embed" frameborder="0" scrolling="no"></iframe>